 o Curating Collections

-o Evolving Models in Curatorial
+o Evolving Curatorial Models

 Programme Leader - Curatorial Practice (Contemporary Art)